[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 Oolong is one of those teas people either love or hate.
 For me, it’s love because it comes in so many variations that when you tire of one style of oolong, you can move on to the next.

-I recommend an oolong with earthy, toasty, and nutty notes for tea drinkers just starting.
+I recommend an oolong with earthy, toasty, and nutty notes for starting tea drinkers.
 Perhaps one with just a dash of floral as well.
-A strongly floral oolong reminiscent of green tea is worth sampling but can be difficult for some.
+An intensely floral oolong reminiscent of green tea is worth sampling but can be difficult for some.

 The Tao of Tea’s Black Dragon Oolong is a good starter tea that hits the nutty-robust part of the oolong flavor range.
 Tea leaves processed into oolong pass through many steps, including a resting/oxidation stage.
 This is where the Black Dragon develops its oxidized flavor tones that soothe the palate.

 Oolong tea can be pricey in small quantities.
-If you want a bargain oolong with a similar flavor profile to Black Dragon, try Davidson’s Organics Qilan Oolong.
-You can get a pound for about half the price per ounce as the selection from The Tao of Tea, and it’s a good tea, too!
+If you want a bargain oolong with a similar flavor profile to Black Dragon, try Organic Positively Tea’s Qilan Oolong.
+You can get a pound for about half the price per ounce as the selection from The Tao of Tea.
+Its deep-woods, fireside-roasted quality is prominent, and I get several steepings with one batch.
+Positively recommends lower temps for water, but I like it on the hot side, around 195°F (90.5°C) for this oolong.

 The Verdict: Best Loose-leaf Teas